andreaspeters/miniedit/README.md

 ## Shortcuts

-- F3 - Search the selected text
+- F3 - Search the selected text and/or find next
+- SHIFT+F3 - Find previous
 - F4 - View File in Hex Editor
 - F9 - Run Make
 - (SHIFT)+TAB - Jump between FileTree and Editor
 - ALT+0 ..
 ALT+1 - Select Editor Tab 1 to 10
 - ALT+Right/Left - Move selected Editor Tab
+- ALT+L - Go to line
+- CTRL+F - Search
+- CTRL+R - Replease
+- CTRL+Z - Undo
+- CTRL+N - New File
+- CTRL+O - Open File
+- CTRL+S - Save File
+- CTRL+F4 - Close File
+- CTRL+Q - Exit without to ask
+- SHIFT+CTRL+Z - Redo

+## Thanks

+- MiniEdit is based on ovotext from [Marco Caselli](https://github.com/varianus/ovotext/).
+It was a perfect "template" to create my own Dev-Editor with all the features I need and all the shortcuts my fingers like to have. :-) Thanks to you Marco.
+- My own Syntax highligthing files are using [SynFacilBasic](https://github.com/t-edson/SynFacilSyn) from Por Tito Hinostroza.
+It's a great way to create own Syntax highligthing files for SynEdit.
+So, also many thanks to him.

 ## Screenshot